postmanlabs/labs-docs/v6/enterprise/sso/microsoft_adfs.md

 **Step 1** - Create an AD FS authentication scheme in Postman.

-To create this scheme authentication, see [Single Sign-On for Admins](https://elispostman.github.io/docs/v6/enterprise/sso/admin_sso){:target="_blank"}.
+To create this scheme authentication, see [Configuring SSO for a team](https://elispostman.github.io/docs/v6/enterprise/sso/admin_sso){:target="_blank"}.

 After creating the scheme, collect the values for these fields in the [Team](https://app.getpostman.com/dashboard/teams){:target="_blank"} page.